“Who the fuck are you!?!”

 Too many friends.

 But not too many blows.

-Lou falls upon the Quarter rat (for what other vampire would feed upon Rampart Street’s homeless?) like a cat upon that same prey—deathly silent one moment, and then a storm of pain and steal the next.
+Lou falls upon the Quarter rat (for what other vampire would feed upon Rampart Street’s homeless?) like a cat upon that same prey—deathly silent one moment, and then a storm of pain and steel.
 The expertly placed knife strikes slice through flesh and bone and coat alike.
-The vampire screams, caught completely by surprise as Lou all but vivisects her back and then tackles her to the ground, off of her prey.
+Any human would be dead.
+Dead before they hit the ground.
+His foe is already dead, but she still screams, caught completely by surprise as Lou all but vivisects her back and then tackles her off her prey.
 The homeless man screams too, as the warring alley fighters disturb his sleep.
 He doesn’t throw punches at any of them.
 He grabs as many of his things as he can in one motion, then bolts for his life.
 His sleeping bag is left behind.

 But better to sleep upon hard streets than to sleep six feet under.

 Or sleep in a wall, if you die in this city.

 Or sleep in a hunter’s safehouse as their vitae farm, if you’re a vampire.

 Lou can make out her features under the dim light of the moon.
 She looks young.
 Very young.
 Brown.
 Not brown of skin, which is white, but brown because her dirty face, matted hair, torn clothes, and tattered Doc Martens are all saturated with the color.
 She smells as bad as he used to.
 She looks barely a step above above the homeless man she tried to drain.
 Lou can see her warring against the Beast in her furious eyes as she snarls in his face.

 Lou can hear them converging on him from all sides, even if his eyes can’t make them out in the gloom.
 Shapes.
 Low.
 Bestial.
 Four-legged.
 Canine growls split the air.